ron-huberfeld/wit/README.md

 [x] 'checkout' command - get snapshot from images back into working folder and staging area </br>
 [x] 'graph' command - implement graphical display of the tree structure in the repository. </br>
 [x] 'branch' command - implement branch creation to enable parallel work in wit. </br>
-[ ] 'merge' command - implement merge of two branches into one.</br>
+[x] 'merge' command - implement merge of two branches into one.</br>

+TODO:
+[ ] enable merge parameter to be either commit id or branch name. </br>
+[ ] implement 'diff' command
+[ ] implement deep file compare and merge